Mayilraj13/IoT-LED-Control/Basic LED Blinking Using Arduino/README.md

-# LED Control Using Potentiometer
+# LED Control Using Arduino

 ## AIM: